KottenAlin/OutOfAmo/README.md

 ## Introduction

-**[OutOfAmmo]** is a sniper assasin game where your objective is to assasinate your targets.
+**[OutOfAmmo]** is a sniper assassin game where your objective is to assasinate your targets.
 Unfortunatly for you, you only have a single ammunition to execute your mission, which means that if you miss you need to find a clever solution to the difficulty you have put yourself in.
 The game is designed in [Unity](https://unity.com/) and the 3D models are designed in [blender](https://www.blender.org/) with some imported from [sketchfab](https://sketchfab.com/feed).
 Finally our animations are from [mixamo](https://www.mixamo.com/)

 ## Features